GMO Fruits and Vegetables On A Table

 • Plants will require fewer environmental resources.

 • Disease and drought will not affect our food supply to the same extremes.
+Crop Yields will increase, and we can deal more efficiently with world hunger.

-• The use of pesticides will decrease.
+• The use of pesticides and insecticides will decrease, as will the pests that attack plants.

 • We will have an increased food supply with a longer shelf life.

-• Faster growing plants and animals.
+• Faster growing plants and animals and fewer weeds.

 • Food with desirable traits.